-The Trust is an open-end management investment company.
-The Trust currently includes two series, the Funds, but will in the future include additional series.
+The Trust is an open-end management investment company consisting of multiple series, including the Funds.
 This SAI relates to the Funds.
-Each Fund operates a passively managed exchanged-traded fund.

-The Trust was organized as a Delaware statutory trust on July 6, 2023.
+The Trust was organized as a Delaware statutory trust on June 4, 2018.
 The Trust is registered with the U.S. Securities and Exchange Commission ("SEC") under the Investment Company Act of 1940, as amended (together with the rules and regulations adopted thereunder, as amended, the "1940 Act"), as an open-end management investment company and the offering of the Funds' shares ("Shares") is registered under the Securities Act of 1933, as amended (the "Securities Act").
 The Trust is governed by its Board of Trustees (the "Board").
-ShariaPortfolio, Inc. ("ShariaPortfolio" or the "Adviser") serves as investment adviser to the Funds.
+Tidal Investments LLC (formerly Toroso Investments, LLC) (the "Adviser"), a Tidal Financial Group company, serves as investment adviser to the Funds and ShariaPortfolio, Inc. ("ShariaPortfolio") or the "Sub-Adviser") serves as investment sub-adviser to the Funds.

-Each Fund offers and issues Shares at its net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
+Each Fund offers and issues Shares at their net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
 Each Fund generally offers and issues Shares in exchange for a basket of securities ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
 The Trust reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
-Shares will be listed on the NYSE Arca, Inc. (the "Exchange"), subject to notice of issuance.
-Shares of each Fund will trade on the Exchange at market prices that may differ from the Shares' NAV.
+Shares are listed on the NYSE Arca, Inc. (the "Exchange").
+Shares of each Fund trade on the Exchange at market prices that may differ from the Shares' NAV.
 Shares are also redeemable only in Creation Unit aggregations, primarily for a basket of Deposit Securities together with a Cash Component.
 As a practical matter, only institutions or large investors, known as "Authorized Participants" or "APs," purchase or redeem Creation Units.
 Except when aggregated in Creation Units, Shares are not individually redeemable.